microsoft/Partner-Center-DotNet-Samples/sdk/README.md

 page_type: sample
 languages:
 - csharp
-name: Partner Center .NET SDK Samples
+name: Partner Center SDK for .NET Samples
-description: Learn how to use the Partner Center .NET SDK in your apps."
+description: Learn how to use the Partner Center SDK for .NET in your apps.
 products:
 - azure
 - ms-graph
 ---

-# Partner Center .NET SDK Samples
+# Partner Center SDK for .NET Samples

 ## Overview

-Console application that demonstrates each scenario the Partner Center .NET SDK is capable of performing.
+Console application that demonstrates each scenario the Partner Center SDK for .NET is capable of performing.

 ## Getting Started